SabotagePerformanceAppraisals/seattle-scrum/index.md

 ## Craig Larman brings LeSS (Large Scale Scrum) to Seattle
 {: .text-center}

-We are honored to bring you Craig Larman's Certified LeSS Practitioner (CLP) class on April 16-18 2018.
-LeSS is a framework for scaling agile development to multiple teams while *descaling* organizational complexity.
+We are honored to bring you [Craig Larman](https://www.amazon.com/Craig-Larman/e/B000APVUN6)'s [Certified LeSS Practitioner (CLP)](education#certified-less-practitioner-principles-to-practices-clp) class on April 16-18, 2018.
+Large Scale Scrum (LeSS) is a framework for scaling agile development to multiple teams while *descaling* organizational complexity.
 Your organization is hampered by localized optimizations and quick fixes.
 The most common approaches to Scrum/Kanban/Agile actually make this problem *worse*.
 The eye-opening CLP workshop is the best available training anywhere in the world about helping real organizations become adaptable.

 CLP participants are expected to already have CSM training or equivalent Scrum/Agile knowledge.
 Please bring your manager, your Scrum Master, and your Agile Coach.